openstack/taskflow/doc/source/persistence.rst

 ==============

-On :doc:`engine <engines>` construction typically a backend (it can be optional) will be provided which satisifies the :py:class:`~taskflow.persistence.backends.base.Backend` abstraction.
+On :doc:`engine <engines>` construction typically a backend (it can be optional) will be provided which satisfies the :py:class:`~taskflow.persistence.backends.base.Backend` abstraction.
 Along with providing a backend object a :py:class:`~taskflow.persistence.logbook.FlowDetail` object will also be created and provided (this object will contain the details about the flow to be ran) to the engine constructor (or associated :py:meth:`load() <taskflow.engines.helpers.load>` helper functions).